gh0stintheshe11/LeetCode-Solutions/README.md

 LeetCode-Solutions/
 │
 ├── retriver.py          # Main script to retrieve solutions
-├── check.py             # Script to clean up empty files and directories ├── .env                 # Environment variables for credentials └── solutions/           # Directory where solutions are stored
+├── .env                 # Environment variables for credentials └── solutions/           # Directory where solutions are stored
     ├── 745.find-smallest-letter-greater-than-target/